DaMarcus Fields

-DaMarcus F. Fields (born March 11, 1998) is an American football cornerback for the Washington Commanders of the National Football League (NFL).
+DaMarcus F. Fields (born March 11, 1998) is an American professional football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at Texas Tech and signed with the New Orleans Saints as an undrafted free agent in 2022.

-Early life and education
+Early life

 Fields was born on March 11, 1998, in Taylor, Texas.
 He attended Taylor High School, playing two seasons of varsity football as well as basketball and track.
 He was a 14-4A first-team all-district selection and was named second-team all-Central Texas by the Austin American-Statesman.
 In his senior year, Fields compiled 101 tackles, four interceptions and eight forced fumbles.